 Global & Emerging Markets Value Investing

-Warren Buffett famously said, "It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."
-This principle is amplified in emerging markets, where wonderful companies trading at fair prices are often invisible to Western investors due to information asymmetry and currency risk.
-ValueMarkers' coverage of 73 global exchanges provides structural advantage-the question is how to deploy it.
+Warren Buffett said, "It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."
+This principle is amplified in emerging markets.
+Wonderful companies trade at fair prices, often invisible to Western investors.
+The cause: information asymmetry and currency risk.

 Why Go Global: Deeper Value, Less Competition, Currency Optionality